 This setup lets leadership grow without drowning in management overhead.

 To build a project plan that works, you’ve got to turn vague goals into specific actions.
-This seven-step framework works across industries, connecting big-picture goals to day-to-day work.
+This seven-step framework works across various different industries, connecting big-picture goals to day-to-day work.

 Start by setting clear boundaries for your project.
 Get everyone aligned on what’s in and what’s out, it stops fights later.
 Your objectives need to follow the SMART criteria: specific, measurable, achievable, relevant, and time-bound.